vghpe/vghpe.github.io/content/projects/scriptment-v0.1.md

 - ==Is it interesting?
 Moment to moment are you curious and engaged?
 Why or why not? ==
 - ==What do you think about the characters?
 What type of person do you think they are?
 Do the conversations flow?==

-## ACT 1
+# ACT 1

--- LIVE ACTION --
+##### -- LIVE ACTION --

 Ash is sitting in her kitchen.
 The camera is close to her face.
 She's on her phone but not really looking.
 Her husband (Andrew) is moving around and talking.
 The space is small, and Andrew brushes past her as he’s navigating around trying to find a space to hang a new plant.

 ![](/images/scriptment_face.jpg)

 She’s present to Andrew, there is love there.
 Andrew is so happy to talk and share his day and Ash likes seeing him happy.
 She knows sharing means so much for him.

 But it takes effort to meet Andrew's energy.
 Ash’s jaw is tight, her mind easily drifts, and she needs to refocus to keep attention.

 There’s a sudden rumble around her, a low-pitched noise that doesn’t belong.
 The camera moves in closer still.
 Time slows with the exception of Ash’s pupils dashing around.
 What is happening?

 Reality rips and we match cut to Ash’s eyes waking up in a dark carriage.
 Warning lights are flickering, Ash stumbles out of the carriage.

---TRANSITION TO GAME GRAPHICS--
+##### --TRANSITION TO GAME GRAPHICS--

 ![Mood Concept, the stationary train, credit @ventiquePxl](/images/nine-platforms-temp.jpg)

 ![](/images/scriptment_awake.jpg)

-\[Locked top down camera, portrait pictures are used during dialogue\]
+%% Locked top down camera, portrait pictures are used during dialogue %%

-\[9 Platforms don't gate the player and it’s always possible to walk away, information is the key to progress, so players may rush forward if they know what to do, but NPC will respond appropriately to your behaviour.\]
+%% 9 Platforms don't gate the player and it’s always possible to walk away, information is the key to progress, so players may rush forward if they know what to do, but NPC will respond appropriately to your behaviour. %%

-### Platform A2 - An impossible space
+## Platform A2 - An impossible space

 Ash steps out onto a platform.
 The train’s track stretches in a straight line into the starry void in both directions.
 She’s standing on a square station platform seemingly suspended in air.